Dragon's Dogma: Dark Arisen

-Dragon's Dogma: Dark Arisen received positive reviews.
-On Metacritic, the PC version scored 81/100, the Xbox 360 version scored 77/100, and the PlayStation 3 version scored 80/100.
+Dragon's Dogma: Dark Arisen received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

 IGN scored the PC version 8.9/10, calling it a "thoroughly great action RPG" and stating "it has near perfect fluidity and all the epic feel of the Xbox 360/PS3 edition" and is a "valid alternative to The Witcher 3 or Dark Souls, if one can withstand graphics that are not really on par with today's standards."

 Dragon's Dogma: Dark Arisen received a nomination for "Role-Playing/Massively Multiplayer Game of the Year" at the 17th Annual D.I.C.E.
 Awards.

 In April 2020, IGN listed Dragon's Dogma: Dark Arisen as one of the best modern role-playing games, placing at number 9.
-IGN Staff cited, "It may be built off the massive open world RPG foundation of games like The Elder Scrolls and The Witcher, but there’s still nothing quite like Dragon’s Dogma: Dark Arisen."
+IGN Staff cited, "It may be built off the massive open world RPG foundation of games like The Elder Scrolls and The Witcher, but there's still nothing quite like Dragon's Dogma: Dark Arisen."

 Sales

 Upon its debut in Japan, the PS3 version of Dragon's Dogma topped gaming charts with sales of over 302,000 units.
 The 360 version came in at fourth place with over 29,000 units sold.
 These strong sales broke the previous record holder for the fastest-selling new intellectual property of the seventh console generation.
-In the United States, the game sold 92,000 copies within five days.
+In the United States, the game sold 92,000 units within five days.
 The game reached ninth place in the regions's retail charts for May.
-In the UK, the game debuted in third place in game charts behind Max Payne 3 and ahead of Dirt: Showdown.
-By the following month, the game had sold 1.5 million copies worldwide, being considered a major success by Capcom.
+In the United Kingdom, the game debuted in third place in game charts behind Max Payne 3 and ahead of Dirt: Showdown.
+By the following month, the game had sold 1.05 million units worldwide, being considered a major success by Capcom.
 According to the report, sales in Japan "exceeded expectations", while the game struggled in Western markets.
 Alongside sales of Resident Evil 6, the game was credited by Capcom for their record-breaking earnings during 2012.